-The zones for coupons less than 3% are 0 to 1 year, 1 to 3.6 years, and 3.6 years and over.
+17 The zones for coupons less than 3% are 0 to 1 year, 1 to 3.6 years, and 3.6 years and over.

-- subject long and short positions in each time-band to a 5% vertical disallowance designed to capture basis risk; - carry forward the net positions in each time-band for horizontal offsetting subject to the disallowances set out in Table 2.
+- slot the resulting sensitivity measures into a duration-based ladder with the fifteen time-bands set out in Table 3; - subject long and short positions in each time-band to a 5% vertical disallowance designed to capture basis risk; - carry forward the net positions in each time-band for horizontal offsetting subject to the disallowances set out in Table 2.